LiGuojing194/DCOAT/README.md

 # DCOAT

-## Please refer to v1.0.0 in the release for the complete experimental data of this project.
+## Due to space limit, we only list part of the test datasets.
+Please refer to the release version for the complete datasets.

 usage：`python main.py`